-Elena Hidalgo grew up in an environment surrounded by IBM mainframes, punched cards and first personal computers (Amstrad CPC 6128, Atari Portfolio, etc.).
-Her father was pioneering in Spain in computing trained by the American Technology Company NCR Corporation and founded the enterprise Analysis Center and Computing development CEANPRIN, S.L.
+Elena Hidalgo, descendant of Julián Sánchez "El Charro", grew up in an environment surrounded by IBM mainframes, punched cards and first personal computers (Amstrad CPC 6128, Atari Portfolio, etc.).
+Her father, Ángel Hidalgo, is a pioneer of computer science and systems analysis in Spain.
+He was trained by the American technology company NCR Corporation and founded the company Centro de Análisis y Producciones Informáticas CEANPRIN, S.L.

 She starts composing electronic music at the beginning of 1990s by using MIDI synthesizers with the sequencer Cubase running on Apple Macintosh SE.
 Since then, her academic background is centred on Music Technology based on Semiotics and Psychology of sound by using programming languages such as SuperCollider, Max4Live and Pure Data.